SeelabFhdo/lemma/IntermediateServiceModel/doc/source/body.rst

         :java:type:`Aspects <IntermediateImportedAspect>` of the parameter.

-    .. py:attribute:: IntermediateMappedDataField[*] mappedDataFields
+    .. py:attribute:: IntermediateMappedField[*] mappedFields

-        :java:type:`Mapped data fields <IntermediateMappedDataField>` of the
+        :java:type:`Mapped fields <IntermediateMappedField>` of the parameter.
-        parameter.

         ..
 HINT::

-            If the parameter has mapped data fields, the corresponding types of the fields of the parameter's
+            If the parameter has mapped fields, the corresponding types of the fields of the parameter's
             :ref:`structure type <data_model:link__IntermediateDataStructure>`
             need to be replaced with the mapped types.
+Note that it is not possible to assign types to
+            :ref:`enumeration <data_model:link__IntermediateEnumeration>`
+            fields.

-            Furthermore, mapped data fields are the only way to assign :java:type:`aspects <IntermediateImportedAspect>` to the fields of a :ref:`data structure <data_model:link__IntermediateDataStructure>`.
+            Furthermore, mapped fields are the only way to assign :java:type:`aspects <IntermediateImportedAspect>` to the fields of a :ref:`data structure <data_model:link__IntermediateDataStructure>`
+            or :ref:`enumeration <data_model:link__IntermediateEnumeration>`.

     .. py:attribute:: IntermediateOperation operation

         Link to the containing :java:type:`IntermediateOperation` instance.

-.. java:type:: class IntermediateMappedDataField
+.. java:type:: class IntermediateMappedField

-    A data field of a :java:type:`parameter's <IntermediateParameter>` :ref:`structure type <data_model:link__IntermediateDataStructure>`, to which
+    A field of a :java:type:`parameter's <IntermediateParameter>`
+    :ref:`structure type <data_model:link__IntermediateDataStructure>` or
+    :ref:`enumeration type <data_model:link__IntermediateEnumeration>` to which
-    a type differing from its original type and optional aspects were assigned.
+    a type differing from its original type (only for fields of data structures) and optional aspects were assigned.

-    .. _link__IntermediateMappedDataField_mappedDataFieldName:
+    .. _link__IntermediateMappedField_mappedFieldName:

-    .. py:attribute:: String[1] mappedDataFieldName
+    .. py:attribute:: String[1] mappedFieldName

         Name of the mapped data field.